What to Look For in a Rehab Hospital

 - Does the facility offer a specialized program for your injury?

 - What are the visiting rules and family participation policies?

 - What are the rules regarding therapeutic home visits?

-- If home visits are impossible, are there model apartments for patient and family to spend time together before discharge?
+- If home visits are impossible, are there model apartments for patient and family to spend time together before health transition?

 - Is the center accredited by the Commission on Accreditation of Rehab Facilities (CARF) or the American Spinal Injury Association (ASIA)?

 - Are there parking and other accommodations for family visits?